Dr Colman Noctor explores the impact of social media on body image and eating disorders.

 The impact of conventional mass media on body image is well known and researched.
 Studies show that exposure, for example, to thin ideals increases our body dissatisfaction.
 In many cases, socialisation through mass media can encourage self-objectification and internalisation of the value of outward appearance and create standard culture stereotypes around body shapes and ideals.

 While television, newspapers, magazines, music videos, and so on once formed traditional mass media and shaped these ideals, in the contemporary world, online spaces, and particularly social media, fill this role.

-Around the clock access to tools that allow us to produce as well as consume content, significantly increases the opportunities for social comparison and dysfunctional surveillance of disliked body parts etc.
+In this podcast, Dr Colman Noctor explains how social media has become the new means through which social norms and comparisons are created.
+Around the clock access to tools that allow us to produce as well as consume content significantly increases the opportunities for social comparison and dysfunctional surveillance of disliked body parts, and so on.

 Continue to…The legacy of Gerald Russell for eating disorders in 2020 and beyond